 3. NERC believes that they had almost resolved issues in contention with Enron last year.
 Those involved last year say that the NERC contention is not accurate and that any discussions were in the context of a comprehensive electricity package that never materialized.
 Now that FERC has shown more initiative in exercising their authority over jurisdictional entities, the context of the reliability language is not so dependent on a comprehensive plan.

-Recent Activity on Reliability LegislationThis is a fluid and evolving situation for the reasons stated below.
+Recent Activity on Reliability Legislation

-A few months ago, invited all of the prior participants back to try and began this effort by obtain widespread support for the the legislation as it passed the Senate last year and as it was included in omnibus energy packages introduced at the beginning of this year.
+A few months ago, NERC invited all of the prior participants back to try and obtain widespread support for the reliability legislation as it passed the Senate last year and as it was included in omnibus energy packages introduced at the beginning of this year.

-A number of entities, including Enron, ELCON and EPSA (among others), declined to offer blanket support for the old language, primarily because it was too lengthy and complex, writing details into legislation that should be left to the FERC regulatory process.
-(Chairman Bingaman, Pat Wood and FERC staff recently voiced similar concerns.)about the old NERC language) The effect would be to tie FERC’s procedural hands, thus vesting considerable unchecked power in the new self-regulatory Electric Reliability Organization (and its regional affiliates).
+Enron, ELCON and EPSA (among others) declined to support the old language, primarily because it was too lengthy and complex, writing details into legislation that should be left to the FERC regulatory process.
+(Senator Bingaman, Pat Wood and FERC staff recently voiced similar concerns.)
+The effect would be to tie FERC’s procedural hands, thus vesting considerable power in the NERC self-regulatory Electric Reliability Organization (and its regional affiliates).
 Most other interested parties voiced their continued support for the old NERC “consensus language” they helped draft.

 Which version of legislative language does Enron support?

 Enron does not favor any particular form of current proposed language.
-It is more important for Enron to obtain legislation that ensures that meet several key principles to ensure reliability standards do not impede the development of open and competitive electric markets.
-Such a must:
+It is more important for Enron to obtain legislation that ensures that an electric reliability Standards Setting Organization meet several key principles to ensure reliability standards do not impede the development of open and competitive electric markets.
+Such a Standards Setting Organization must:

-be all industry standards (ANSI certification alone does not legitimize a standard)
+be subservient to FERC for approval of all industry standards (ANSI certification alone does not legitimize a standard),

-beboard
+allow participation by all segments of the industry with equal and non-discriminatory participation, and

+be governed by an independent board to provide non-stakeholder decision making in the upper hierarchy of the standards development process.

-By contrast, Enron has historically favored FERC being responsible for the creation and enforcement of reliability rules and has made filings in recent years (e.g., in response to NERC’s tagging rules) asking FERC to take a more active role in reliability matters.
+Enron has historically favored FERC being responsible for the creation and enforcement of reliability rules and has made filings in recent years (e.g., in response to NERC’s tagging rules) asking FERC to take a more active role in reliability matters.
 Consistent with this objective, Enron also informally provided draft legislative language to the Department of Energy this year that gives primary responsibility over reliability matters to FERC and provides FERC with the option, but not obligation, to create an Electric Reliability Organization.
 Ultimate authority to set and enforce reliability standards would remain with FERC.

-As a result of these developments, there are now two alternative approaches to federal reliability legislation being discussed within the group of NERC interested parties.

-“Streamline”
+Highlights of the New NERC “Streamline” Language

-First, a subset of the NERC group has come back with a more streamlined NERC “consensus” that continues to be built around a strong industry self-regulatory organization.
+A subset of the NERC group has come back with a more streamlined NERC “consensus” that continues to be built around a strong industry self-regulatory organization with indirect FERC oversight.
 Major provisions of this “streamlined” version are outlined below.

 Requires deference to the Western interconnection.

-Requires deference to standards and enforcement to regional councils under specified circumstances.
+Requires deference to standards and enforcement in regional councils under specified circumstances.
 Thus, it is still more of a “bottoms up” organization.

 FERC (at least nominally) has jurisdiction over the ERO, any affiliate regional reliability entities (ARREs), and operators and users of the bulk-power system.